 It’s pretty hard to find Canadian media not talking about Helena Guergis, and we’re not going to be the exception.
 Today we have two differing viewpoints on the continuing coverage of the scandals surrounding Guergis.
-To start, here’s a piece from E. Cain.
+To start, here’s a piece from A.B.

 Last month I wrote about the biased, unfair media attention which plagued Conservative MP, Helena Guergis in response to her ‘emotional outburst’ at the Charlottetown airport.